AntonioST/NeuroCarto/doc/source/start.rst

     |rect-select-electrodes|

-4. Click **Enable** to set the selected electrodes as readout channels.
+4. Click **Enable** to set the captured electrodes as readout channels.

     |enable-electrodes|

-    The yellow highlighted electrodes, except the selected ones, will disappear.
+    The yellow highlighted electrodes, except the captured ones, will disappear.
     However, they are still selectable and will overwrite the previous ones when they are enabled.

     before: |rect-select-electrodes-overwrite| after: |rect-select-electrodes-after|